I want more traffic!

 And if you have a downloadable E-book that includes links to some of your actual blog content (see next section), let other bloggers share it with their audience!
 Even if you created it specifically as a freebie on your site to get subscribers, enabling other bloggers to share it will generate traffic to you (which might lead to more subscribers).

-Create a Free Course, E-Book, or Printable
+6. Create a Free E-Course or E-Book

 Creating free E-books, courses, or other types of printables can consistently drive traffic to your Christian blog.